k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 ## Example #1: Studio flow - Single Developer

-This example shows few cases of a developer workflow.
+This example shows a few cases of a developer workflow.

 * Create a tag, where all changes are committed and pushed and aligned with GIT.